 2. Don’t reveal too much too soon

 Once you have piqued their curiosity, start revealing a bit more information to keep your audience interested.
-Create suspense, perhaps releasing one clue at a time, or maybe ask your audience to guess what the product could be.
+Create suspense, perhaps releasing one clue at a time or maybe asking your audience to guess what the product could be.
 Keeping your audience engaged by drip-feeding information that will allow them to speculate what will happen next.
 Try to be unpredictable… if there’s one thing people love as much as a mystery, it’s a surprise!

 ‘V marks the spot’ had over a million coins of various forms, physical and digital, each featuring the face of Richard Branson, hidden in various locations around the UK and on websites.
-Each coin had a code that could be added into the Virgin Red app, leading in turn to prizes and offers, the main prize seeing winners going to Necker Island (Branson’s private island in the British Virgin Islands) for a real-life treasure hunt.
+Each coin had a code that could be added to the Virgin Red app, leading in turn to prizes and offers, the main prize seeing winners going to Necker Island (Branson’s private island in the British Virgin Islands) for a real-life treasure hunt.